Bakers Arms: The Bakers' Almshouses

 The Bakers Arms pub was itself named after the almshouses approximately 100 yards further south in Lea Bridge Road.
 They were built between 1857 and 1866 by the Master Bakers' Benevolent Institution (now the Bakers' Benevolent Society) for "any respectable member of the baking trade fallen into poverty, eligible according to the rules, or to the widow of such".
-The 52 alms houses were built on three sides of a square, with turrets at the angles, in the Italianate style by the architect Thomas Edward Knightley.
+The 52 almshouses were built on three sides of a square, with turrets at the angles, in the Italianate style by the architect Thomas Edward Knightley.
 On 24 September 1916, twenty two of the flats were damaged by bombs dropped by the German Navy Zeppelin L31.
 In the late 1960s, the almshouses were compulsorily purchased by the Greater London Council for a road widening scheme.
 The last retired baker moved to new accommodation in Bakers Lane, Epping in 1971.
 However, the almshouses were saved from demolition because of their architectural merit and were given a Grade II Listed Building status.
 The buildings were subsequently purchased by Waltham Forest Council and refurbished as residential flats.